simonlindholm/asm-processor/README.md

 The assembler code is padded with nops to line it up with its correct position in the C;
 this allows C and asm ELF files to be merged easily without having to fix up e.g. symbol addresses.

-The most difficulty part is `late_rodata`, which is hard to create programmatically. asm-processor does that by emitting code that uses dummy float literals/double literals/jump tables, assembles the late_rodata at another location of the .rodata section, then overwrites the dummy rodata.
+The most difficult part is `late_rodata`, which is hard to create programmatically. asm-processor does that by emitting code that uses dummy float literals/double literals/jump tables, assembles the late_rodata at another location of the .rodata section, then overwrites the dummy rodata.
 This does require some movement of symbols and relocations, and quite a bit of care in what code to